Edward-Swarovski/homelab/HA_STYRBAR_Setup_RUNBOOK.md

 ## FAQ

+**Q: Why do short press buttons toggle instead of auto-reset?**
+A: Toggle behavior is better for most Alexa use cases.
+You can use one button for both ON and OFF actions.
+Long press buttons still auto-reset (momentary) for scene/mode changes.

+**Q: How many Alexa routines do I need per button?**
+A: Short press = 2 routines (one for ON, one for OFF).
+Long press = 1 routine (only ON trigger needed).

+**Q: Can I change short press to momentary like long press?**
+A: Yes, just change `input_boolean.toggle` to the long press pattern (turn_on → delay 2 → turn_off) in your automation file.

 **Q: Can I control HA devices instead of Alexa devices?**
 A: Yes, but that's not what this guide is optimized for.
 Add custom actions to automation files if needed.